open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ## Creating independent Activities

 The previous examples showed how to create Activities that follow a nested heirarchy.
-In some cases, you'll want to create inactive Activities that are siblings of the same root rather than being nested.
+In some cases, you'll want to create independent Activities that are siblings of the same root rather than being nested.

 ```csharp